Thun Sett: Career

 Thun Sett made her big-screen debut with Ma Yar Kyauk Ywar where she played the main role with Lu Min, Khant Sit, Nyi Htut Khaung, Soe Myat Thuzar and Khine Thin Kyi, which screened in Myanmar cinemas in 2017.
 Her portrayal of the character earned praised by fans for her acting performance and character interpretation, and experienced a resurgence of popularity.
 In late 2018, she was cast in romantic drama Yin Khwin Shin Tan, where she played the main role with Hein Wai Yan, Nyein Thaw and Aye Wutyi Thaung, aired on Channel 9 on 28 May 2019.
-She co-starred with Khant Sithu, Tun Ko Ko and Shwe Hmone Yati in drama film Thamee Lay Ye Ywar, is base on the true story which screened in Myanmar cinemas on 4 January 2019.
+She co-starred with Khant Sithu, Tun Ko Ko and Shwe Hmone Yati in drama film Thamee Lay Ye Ywar, is based on the true story which screened in Myanmar cinemas on 4 January 2019.